Observing the 29 March solar eclipse? Expert advice on how to make sure your eclipse glasses are safe

 Top tips from the AAA for making sure you get your hands on a pair of safe solar eclipse glasses.

-A solar eclipse involves looking directly at the Sun and, as such, requires safe equipment to do so.
+Solar eclipses are amazing, but they involve looking directly at the Sun and, as such, require safe equipment to do so.

-The important caveat here is that, if you want to use solar eclipse glasses to observe the April 8 event, you need to make sure they are properly certified and safe to use.
+If you want to use solar eclipse glasses to observe a solar eclipse, you need to make sure they are properly certified and safe to use.

 Solar eclipse glasses use solar filters.
 These filter sunlight, enabling safe observation of the Sun.